niente010/MDEF_website/docs/project/ooorganismooo.md

 It is a vision that does not pretend to fully understand every perspective on which the gaze rests, but rather one that allows to perceive the subject-object with fascination, curiosity and humility, with the intention of sharing this appreciation with others.
 ==This vision fits perfectly with the open-source, DIY ideology==, which main purpose is to disseminate knowledge for a collective learning, rather than to make it property.

-At the heart of the ecological vision is ==materiality==, the medium of entry into the guts of the subject==.
+At the heart of the ecological vision is ==materiality, the medium of entry into the guts of the subject==.
 Materiality is the first step towards proximity.
 Once inside, the experience then spreads to the plane of abstraction, releasing concepts, speculations and possible scenarios.
 This happened with GAIA, which core has been the prototyping process itself, as engaging as it was unique: priority was given to the interaction and the practical study of the material, and to its possible modifications.
 GAIA itself is a project of ==physical and material hacking==, and a ==circuit bending process==.